 In line with the project brief's requirements OPG prepared a detailed project methodology to deliver the key outputs identified within the project brief.
-The project methodology and associated tasks completed are listed in table 1.
+The project methodology and associated tasks completed are listed in Table 1 on the following page.
 Please note the following company codes are used in the methodology summary:

 - Otium Planning Group (OPG)

 - HB Architects (HBA)

-- Turner & Townsend (TT),
+- Turner & Townsend (TT).

-Please also note that the original project methodology offer made in February 2020 was impacted by Covid-19 Virus workplace and gathering restrictions that were brought in just before the commencement of the project in mid-March 2020.
+OPG also note that the original project methodology offer made in February 2020 was impacted by Covid-19 Virus workplace and gathering restrictions that were brought in just before the commencement of the project in mid-March 2020.

 This saw OPG and FCC agree to a range of changes to methodology tasks to meet these requirements.

 Table 1: Project Methodology